 The Butcher, Albert Cuypstraat 129

 Beer and burgers – at Frits they don’t like to complicate things.
 Ok, there are a few options.
 You could go for a g&t instead of the beer, and the Smoky Burger has bacon and chutney on it.
-The fashionistas that haven’t made it to the Rotisserie (see above) will be delighted to hear about the bun-less Skinny Burger, the non-Lagerfeld aficionados about the option to choose a 100-gram-meat upgrade.
-Every Tuesday, there’s a pub quiz.
-In the interest of health and safety, the winner gets free drinks rather than unlimited free burgers.
+The fashionistas who haven’t made it to the Rotisserie (see above) will be delighted to hear about the bun-less Skinny Burger, and – for the more carnivorous – there's the option to choose a 100-gram-meat upgrade.
+Every Tuesday, there’s a pub quiz; in the interest of health and safety, the winner gets free drinks rather than unlimited free burgers.

 Frits, Jan Evertsenstraat 135

 The excellently-named Thrill Grill is the result of Michelin-bestarred chef Robert Kranenborg’s search for the ultimate hamburger.
 He has found it, and you can eat it here.
 The Classic Beef Thriller has tender Dutch beef, melted cheese, lettuce, bacon and – but of course! – a secret sauce.
 If this still doesn’t convince you, the menu also includes burgers with salmon, chicken, pulled pork, falafel and even a hotdog version, all prepared in the wood-fire oven.